Early views: Images from the Port Phillip City Collection

 In 1850 the first land at Sandridge was sold, although the area had been surveyed as early as 1839.
 The most distinguishing feature of Sandridge at the time was the great saltwater lagoon as large as the settlement itself.
 The importance of Sandridge as the port for the metropolis was underlined when the first passenger railway in Australia was opened on September 12, 1854.
 It ran from Melbourne to Sandridge.

-On 13 July 1860, after some agitation for self-government, the municipal district of Sandridge was proclaimed.
-William Morley, a local coal merchant, became the first chairman of the Council.
+On 13 July 1860, after some agitation for self-government, Sandridge was proclaimed a municipal district.
+William Morley, a local coal merchant, became the first Chairman of the Council.
 Sandridge became a borough in 1863, and in 1884 changed its name to Port Melbourne.
 In 1893 Port Melbourne became a town and, on 14 May 1919, was proclaimed a city.

 City of Port Phillip

 In June 1994 the City of Port Phillip was formed from the old municipalities of South Melbourne, St Kilda and Port Melbourne.
-The borders of the new municipality were diminished by the annexation to the City of Melbourne of a large portion of Fishermans Bend and all of Southbank.
+The area of the new municipality was reduced as a large portion of Fishermans Bend and all of Southbank became part of the City of Melbourne.
 Both these areas were formerly in Port Melbourne and South Melbourne.

 - Albert Park

 - Balaclava and East St Kilda